ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/Qt Multimedia QML API.rst

         Keys.onRightPressed: video.position += 5000
     }

-There are similar features like
-:ref:`play() <sdk_qtmultimedia_video#play-method>` with new features
-specific to video.
+There are similar features like :ref:`play() <sdk_qtmultimedia_video_play>` with new features specific to video.

 In the above sample when the parent of MouseArea is clicked, an area of 800x600 pixels with an id of 'video', the source "video.avi" will play in that area.
 Notice also that signals for the Keys have been defined so that a spacebar will toggle the pause button; the left arrow will move the current position in the video to 5 seconds previously; and the right arrow will advance the current position in the video by 5 seconds.

 Most of the differences will obviously be about video control and information.
 There are many properties associated with `Video </sdk/apps/qml/QtMultimedia/qml-multimedia/#video>`_ , most of them deal with meta-data, control of the video media and aspects of presentation.

-.. rubric:: SoundEffect
-   :name: soundeffect

-`SoundEffect </sdk/apps/qml/QtMultimedia/qml-multimedia/#soundeffect>`_
-provides a way to play short sound effects, like in video games.
+`SoundEffect </sdk/apps/qml/QtMultimedia/qml-multimedia/#soundeffect>`_  provides a way to play short sound effects, like in video games.
 Multiple sound effect instances can be played simultaneously.
 You should use `Audio </sdk/apps/qml/QtMultimedia/qml-multimedia/#audio>`_  for music playback.

 .. code:: qml